Fremantle Highway

-MV Fremantle Highway is a car carrier owned by the Japanese tonnage provider Shoei Kisen Kaisha, while the vessel is technically managed by Wallem Shipmanagement Japanese and operated by "K"-Line.
+Fremantle Highway is a car carrier owned by the Japanese tonnage provider Shoei Kisen Kaisha, while the vessel is technically managed by Wallem Shipmanagement Japanese and operated by "K"-Line.
 Fremantle Highway is Panamanian-flagged.

 On the night of 25 July 2023, a fire broke out in the loading area of the ship in the North Sea off the coast of the Netherlands.
 One of the 23-man crew died; the rest were rescued.
 A salvage operation to prevent sinking and an oil spill lasted until 3 August 2023.
 The vessel was shipped in 2024 to China for rebuilding, as Floor.

 Design and description

 The ship, which is 199 m long with a beam of 32 m, is powered by a two-stroke eight-cylinder diesel engine with an output of 12240 kW.
 The engine acts on a propeller.
 Four diesel generators with a total output of 4,750 kW are available for power generation.
 A stern ramp on the starboard side and a side ramp approximately in the middle on the starboard side are available for cargo handling.
 The rear ramp can be loaded with up to 100 t.
 The maximum ceiling height on the vehicle decks is 5.1 m.